Advertiser Disclosure

 Image Credit: Donna Burton via U.S. Customs and Border Protection

-In addition to U.S. citizens and U.S. lawful permanent residents, you can sign up for NEXUS if you are a Canadian citizen, Canadian permanent resident, or Mexican national that is part of Viajero Confiable (Mexico’s TTP).
+In addition to U.S. citizens and U.S. lawful permanent residents, you can sign up for NEXUS if you are a Canadian citizen, Canadian permanent resident, or Mexican national who is part of Viajero Confiable (Mexico’s TTP).

 Which Program Should You Choose?